Sharing Is Caring! Share this awesome content with your friends now.

 He was later named a National Hero of Jamaica with the title Rt.
 Excellent Paul Bogle.
 He is depicted on the heads side of the Jamaican 10-cent coin.

-By the way, you may also find these informative pages about Jamaica useful as well:
+You may also find these informative pages about Jamaica useful as well:

 Please subscribe to My Island Jamaica Mini-Blog also.
 This RSS feed is a small blog about Jamaica (kind of a journal), which will also let you know whenever any new or changed Web pages appear on My-Island-Jamaica.com.
 It keeps you up-to-date with other special postings that you might otherwise miss.